 We’ve all bought on impulse.
 It might have been a $600 television or even just $10 earrings.
 When you head out to the store to buy things that you need how often does something that you want find its way in your cart?

 Impulse buying can cost you a lot of money.
-If you shop once a week and buy something for just $50 it may not seem like much.
-However, add that up over a year and you’ve spend $2,600 you didn’t plan to!
+If you shop once a week and buy something for just $50, it may not seem like much.
+However, add that up over a year, and you’ve spent $2,600 you didn’t plan to!

 That is a lot.

 It is not impossible to stop impulse shopping.
 You have to find a way to stop spending money.
 By implementing some simple tricks you can stop the spending and start saving.

 Other helpful articles: